david-stewart/jet_and_thermal/readme.md

        angularity and number of constituents, and the pT of the ten highest constituents) to the output file

-  4. Use the `ROOT` commandline utility to concatenate the output files together:
-  `hadd hadd.root *.root`

-  5. Convert `hadd.root` to `hadd.parquet`.
-(Done in this case with `./scripts/to_parquet` sometimes in conjunction with `./scripts/run_to_parquet.py`)

-  6. Run the analysis on the input `.parquet` files using IPython notebooks under the scripts in `./Ipynb`

-The `*.dat.gz` files divide the output into three

 # Purpose:

 # Local c++ code:
-- Read output `*.root` files from JETSCAPE.
+- Read output `.root` files from JETSCAPE.
 These contain:
   - four-momenta of final state particles (principally hadrons)
   - four-momenta of initiating parton (IP) from pp collision
      - only keep IP up to |\eta|<1.0